Table of Contents

 Conchordal represents a fundamental divergence from established norms in generative music and computational audio.
 Where traditional systems rely on symbolic manipulation—operating on grids of quantized pitch (MIDI, Equal Temperament) and discretized time (BPM, measures)—Conchordal functions as a continuous, biologically grounded simulation of auditory perception.
 It posits that musical structure is not an artifact of abstract composition but an emergent property of acoustic survival.

 This technical note serves as an exhaustive reference for the system's architecture, signal processing algorithms, and artificial life strategies.
 It details how Conchordal synthesizes the principles of psychoacoustics—specifically critical band theory, virtual pitch perception, and neural entrainment—with the dynamics of an autonomous ecosystem.
-In this environment, sound is treated as a living organism, an "Individual" possessing metabolism, sensory processing capabilities, and the autonomy to navigate a hostile spectral terrain.
+In this environment, sound is treated as a living organism, a "Voice" possessing metabolism, sensory processing capabilities, and the autonomy to navigate a hostile spectral terrain.

 The emergent behavior of the system is driven by a unified fitness function: the pursuit of Consonance.
 Agents within the Conchordal ecosystem do not follow a pre-written score.
 Instead, they continuously analyze their environment to maximize their "Spectral Comfort"—defined as the minimization of sensory roughness—and their "Harmonic Stability," or the maximization of virtual root strength.
 The result is a self-organizing soundscape where harmony, rhythm, and timbre evolve organically through the interactions of physical laws rather than deterministic sequencing.